ajaaliconsulting/fullstack_test/README.md

 Your server needs to use `fastapi` and needs to be runnable locally.

 #### Database
 Your database is to be deployed on AWS Dynamo DB.
-You must include the CDK code to build the dynamo db table with your response.
+You must include the CDK code to provision the dynamo db table with your response.

+[!Note]
-**Note** Please make sure you don't include you AWS account or API Key, but make these configurable through environment files.
+Please make sure you don't include you AWS account or API Key, but make these configurable through environment files.

 ## What we expect
 1. A fully working python repository that can be run locally, your python project must be layed out in a way that can be shared.
 Using `Poetry` is preferred.